 Since you’re wondering how to open a kids bank account with Ally, you likely want to know more details about their savings account fees.
 When it comes to savings accounts, Ally offers two options: Online Savings and money market.
 These are free to open and there are no monthly maintenance fees.

-The only fees you might run across with an Ally savings account are excess transaction fees ($10) and returned deposit fees ($7.50).
+The only fees you might run across with an Ally savings account are excess transaction fees ($10) and fees domestic wires and account research fees.
 To avoid an excess transaction fee, make sure you make no more than six withdrawals per month.

 Final Thoughts on How to Open a Kids Bank Account with Ally